 Literacy of Northern New York trains volunteers to work one-to-one with adults who need help with reading, writing, math or English as a second language in Jefferson and Lewis Counties.
-Our offices are located in Watertown, Lowville, and Potsdam.
+Our offices are located in Watertown and Lowville.

 We provide one-to-one tutoring to adults who are non-readers up through 8th grade level.
 Our tutors help with reading and math content for students who want to pass the TASC test (formerly GED).
 The TASC test is the high school equivalency test.
 We also provide tutoring to adults from other countries who are learning to speak English.
 In addition, we conduct English classes so our students from other countries have a chance to socialize as well as learn.

 We also give away hundreds of children’s books to impoverished families every year.